 - Supplement for the beginning of the school year, education away from home, education and rehabilitation of a disabled child, rising a child in a numerous family, rising child alone, and caring a child during parental leave.

 Furthermore, beneficiaries of international protection have a right to apply for special financial support under the government “500+ Programme”, which is paid on monthly basis.
-This benefit is for families with children, and should be spent on the need of child regardless of income.
+This benefit is for families with children and should be spent on the need of child regardless of income.
 For families with a disabled child, the net income criterion is 1,200 PLN (266 €).
 The benefits are granted by Municipal Office of Social Welfare, acting on behalf of the President of the city.

 On the other hand, single mothers who are recognised beneficiaries of international protection, still face obstacles to receiving the above-mentioned benefits.
 According to the law, they have to provide a court with a writ of execution (tytuł wykonawczy) confirming maintenance benefit from the other parent.
-As a result of these regulations, they are deprived of that benefits because they are not able to present that required document due to their exceptional personal and family situation.
+As a result of these regulations, they are deprived of those benefits because they are not able to present that required document due to their exceptional personal and family situation.

 Individual Integration Programme (IPI)